 - What happens after we file the suit, and how long will it take to get results?

-Filing the lawsuit will not immediately force the government to take any action.
+Filing the lawsuit does not immediately force the government to take any action.

 We have recently learned that the government is filing Motions to Dismiss in all mandamus cases against the Department of State, requesting that the court throw the case out as legally insufficient.
 We are fighting these Motions and we are optimistic that the judge will not dismiss our cases, but this means there likely will not be an immediate resolution on the case.

 If the judge denies the Motion to Dismiss, the next stage will be a Motion for Summary Judgment, where we will ask the judge to grant our mandamus request as a matter of law.
 There is no timeline for a judge to make a decision on the Summary Judgment motion.

 - Will there be a risk of backlash if I participate in the case?

 We have found over the years that the opposite tends to be the case – people who file a lawsuit are likely to get better treatment than people who don’t.
 Knowing that an applicant is not afraid to sue – something that is time consuming and expensive for the government to have to defend – usually means that the litigant will be treated respectfully.